adhocore/goic/README.md

 GOIC, **Go Open ID Connect**, is OpenID connect client library for Golang.
 It supports the *Authorization Code Flow* of OpenID Connect specification.

-It is a weekend hack project and is work in progress and not production ready yet.

 # Installation

 ```sh